FergusonSean/sean-ferguson-sdk/README.md

 }
 ```

 The NOT\_MATCH operator is a reversed version of the match operator.
-See Above for details
+See Above for details.
+Note that no shorthand for this operator exists.

 ##### EXISTS